A large-scale magnetic field produced by a solar-like dynamo in binary neutron star mergers: Acknowledgements

-\begin{addendum} \item This work used computational resources of the supercomputer Sakura clusters at the Max Planck Computing and Data Facility.
-The simulation was also performed on Cobra, Raven at the Max Planck Computing and Data Facility, Fugaku provided by RIKEN through the HPCI System Research Project (Project ID: hp220174, hp230084), and the Cray XC50 at CfCA of the National Astronomical Observatory of Japan.
+This work used computational resources of the supercomputer Sakura clusters at the Max Planck Computing and Data Facility.
+The simulation was also performed on Cobra, Raven at the Max Planck Computing and Data Facility, Fugaku provided by RIKEN, and the Cray XC50 at CfCA of the National Astronomical Observatory of Japan.
 This work was in part supported by the Grant-in-Aid for Scientific Research (grant Nos.
-20H00158, 23H01172 and 23H04900) of Japan MEXT/JSPS.
+23H01172 for K.K, 20H00158 and 23H04900 for M.S. and Y.S.) of Japan MEXT/JSPS, and by the HPCI System Research Project (Project ID: hp220174, hp230204, hp230084 for K.K., M.S., and Y.S.).
 K.K. thanks to the Computational Relativistic Astrophysics members in AEI for a stimulating discussion.
 K.K. also thanks to Kota Hayashi and Koutarou Kyutoku for the helpful discussion and providing the initial data.